-The Nondiscrimination Coordinator and Complaint Managers identified in policy 2:260 will also serve as the Nondiscrimination Coordinator and Complaint Managers for administration of this policy.
+The Nondiscrimination Coordinator and Complaint Managers identified in policy 2:260, Uniform Grievance Procedure, will also serve as the Nondiscrimination Coordinator and Complaint Managers for administration of this policy.

-The Nondiscrimination Coordinator also serves as the Joint Agreement's Title IX Coordinator.
+The Special Education Director shall appoint a Title IX Coordinator to coordinate the Joint Agreement's efforts to comply with Title IX.